reven/server-scripts/README.md

-# truenas-tools
+# server-scripts
-A set of tools and scripts for managing TrueNAS
+A set of scripts and tools for various generic tasks in NAS and server admin
+- podshell: access the shell of a container in TreNAS without knowing the app name
+- dyndns: a bash script to update linode nameservers with current IP